-Analysis: In AC 2019-2020, the target was met.
-In AC 2019-2020, students met this competency as measured by the Field Instrument with 98% of 56 students meeting competency.
-Based on the analysis of the AC 2019-2020 results, and to drive improvement in AC 2020-2021, faculty continued to expand the field orientation to include digital resources for students and field instructors to see continuous improvement.
-The field orientation process allowed the department to ensure that field instructors were adequately oriented to the process and best practices of supervision and assessment of students.
-Providing a digital resource repository gave opportunities for faculty to further the resources useful for field instructors to guide students in their learning.
-As a result of these changes, in AC 2020-21, the target was met with 100% of 52 students meeting competency.
+Analysis: In AC 2020-21, the target was met.
+In AC 2020-21, students met this competency as measured by the Field Instrument with 100% of 59 students meeting competency.
+Based on the analysis of the AC 2020-21 results, and to drive improvement in AC 2021-22, faculty continued to focus on discussing the continual process of assessment in the field seminar.
+Special attention was paid to diversity related assessments.
+These changes improved students' ability to understand that assessment is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
+As a result of these changes, in AC 2021-22, the target was met with 100% of 33 students meeting competency.

-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will continue to focus on discussing the continual process of assessment in the field seminar.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+In AC 2022-23, faculty will continue to focus on discussing the continual process of assessment in the field seminar.
 Special attention will be paid to diversity related assessments.
-These changes will improve the student's ability to understand that assessment is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities, thereby continuing to push the cycle of improvement forward.
+These changes will improve the students' ability to understand that assessment is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities, thereby continuing to push the cycle of improvement forward.